overte-org/overte/scripts/system/settings/README.md

 	// Provide the label for the setting (String).
 	settingText: "Rendering effects";

+	// Pass a function that is executed and the resulting value is set to the internal variable "settingEnabled"
-	// Set the initial value of the boolean based on the current setting (bool).
+	// This function is executed when the component is loaded, setting the initial state of the boolean.
+	// When setting a graphics preset, all SettingBoolean elements have their "update()" function executed.
+	// The "update()" function executes the function provided here as the "settingEnabledCondition".
-	settingEnabled: Render.renderMethod == 0;
+	settingEnabledCondition: function () { return Render.renderMethod === 0; }

 	// When the value is changed, execute...
 	onSettingEnabledChanged: {